 Locating necessary data is much harder when there is a large repository to weed through.
 Any reduction in time spent looking for information equates to more time that is available to team members to spend on daily tasks.

-Archiving unused Salesforce date enables reduced efforts for maintaining and managing software and infrastructure for on-site backup and storage.
+Archiving unused Salesforce data enables reduced efforts for maintaining and managing software and infrastructure for on-site backup and storage.

 Streamlined processes are essential to a profitable company.
 Any wasted time or efforts has a negative impact on the overall productivity, which reduces output and profits.